InformaticsMatters/squonk/openshift/templates/README.md

 The output should end with `Registered client squonk-notebook in realm squonk`

-Make sure you have created the `standard-user` role and the reuqired users in Keycloak (see above).
+Make sure you have created the `standard-user` role and the required users in Keycloak (see above).

 ### Squonk Application